pnthancyb/novaflow/replit.md

 4. Chart generation triggers API call to backend
 5. Mermaid code is generated and displayed

-### Chart Generation Flow
+### AI-Driven Chart Generation Flow
-1. Frontend sends project and task data to `/api/generate-gantt` endpoint
+1. Frontend sends project data, tasks, and user instructions to `/api/generate-gantt` endpoint
-2. Backend processes the data and generates Mermaid.js code
+2. Backend analyzes the data and user requirements using Groq AI
+3. AI selects the optimal visualization type (Gantt, flowchart, mind map, etc.)
+4. AI generates appropriate Mermaid.js code for the selected chart type
-3. Generated code is returned and displayed in chart panel
+5. Generated code is returned and displayed in chart panel
-4. Users can manually edit the code or export the chart
+6. Users can manually edit the code or export the chart

 ### Data Persistence
 - Projects, tasks, and charts are stored in PostgreSQL